filip-szczepankiewicz/fwf_seq_resources/Siemens/readme.md

 **Example 1:**

     VE11C_FWF_V1.13s_190317
 This is the standard FWF sequence compiled 17th March, 2019 for the VE11C version of IDEA using no specific service pack.
-It is the simple variant (skew is "s") based on version 1.13.
+It is the simple variant (variant is "s") based on version 1.13.

 **Example 2:**

     VE11C_SP03_SMSFWF_V1.12x_181212
 This is the SMS-FWF sequence compiled 12th December, 2018 for the VE11C version of IDEA using service pack 03.
-It is a non-standard skew  meaning that it has some special functionallity (skew is "x") based on version 1.12.
+It is a non-standard variant meaning that it has some special functionallity (variant is "x") based on version 1.12.

 ## Compiled versions